-When you are receiving a station that you wish to commit to push-button memory, press the SET button.
+When you are receiving a station that you wish to commit to pushbutton memory, press the SET button.
 The symbol SET 1 will now show in the display window.
-Select the button (1-6) you wish to lock onto this station and press and release that button.
-If a button is not selected within 5 seconds after pressing the SET button, the station will continue to play but will not be stored into push-button memory.
+Select the button (1 to 6) you wish to lock onto this station and press and release that button.
+If a button is not selected within five seconds after pressing the SET button, the station will continue to play but will not be stored into pushbutton memory.

-You may add a second station to each push-button by repeating the above procedure with this exception: Press the SET button twice and SET 2 will show in the display window.
-Each button can be set for SET 1 and SET 2 in 4 both AM and FM.
-This allows a total of 12 AM, 12 FM, and 12 Satellite (if equipped) stations to be stored into push-button memory.
-The stations stored in SET 2 memory can be selected by pressing the push-button twice.
+You may add a second station to each pushbutton by repeating the above procedure with this exception: Press the SET button twice and SET 2 will show in the display window.
+Each button can be set for SET 1 and SET 2 in both AM and FM.
+This allows a total of 12 AM and 12 FM stations to be stored into pushbutton memory.
+The stations stored in SET 2 memory can be selected by pressing the pushbutton twice.